-The gentian plant grows so slowly that it takes ten years to bloom and can live up to more than fifty years.
-This behavior could be an example for people fond of nature.
+The gentian plant grows so slowly that it takes ten years to bloom and can live up to fifty years.
+This behavior could be an example for people who are fond of nature.
 Some greedy plant-gatherers have brought the gentian to the edge of extinction.
-It is a pity when its colossal root, which can weigh up to six kg, has been systematically gathered to give its aroma to alcoholic beverages.
+It is a pity when its colossal root, weighing up to six kg, has been systematically gathered to give its aroma to alcoholic beverages.

 - Expertly extracted for digestive system support.